gradescope/autograder_samples/mysql/README.md

 implement this for any serious testing that could involve mutations of the test database.
-For example, if one test updates or deletes data in the database, the changes should be rolled back before another test runs, or else the validity of the tests will depend on the order in which the tests are run, which is problematic.
+For example, if one test updates or deletes data in the database, the changes should be rolled back before another test runs.
+Otherwise, the validity of the tests will depend on the order in which the tests are run, which is problematic.

 # Files